China train station attack risks driving ethnic wedge deeper

 "I alone have already been checked three times.
 The police point their guns at us.
 We don't know what really happened," Uighur restaurant worker Aniwar Wuppur told Reuters.

-Residents of Kunming's Dashuyin district, where many Uighurs live, said police came through the neighborhood hours after the attack, rounding up dozens of people for questioning.
+Residents of Kunming's Dashuyin district, where many Uighurs live, said police came through the neighbourhood hours after the attack, rounding up dozens of people for questioning.

 Several Uighur men said they had been interrogated for hours but not harmed.